 There are also specific etiquette tips depending on the type of interview you have, for example, a lunch or dinner interview, a panel interview, a phone interview, or a video interview.

 The more positive an impression you make, the better you'll do during the job interview.

-It's important to know where you need to go for your job interview – ahead of time.
+If you're interviewing in-person, it's important to know ahead of time where you need to go for your job interview.
 That way, you'll avoid running late to the interview.
-Use Google Maps or another app to get directions if you're not sure where you are going.
+Use Google Maps or a similar app to get directions if you're not sure where you are going.

 Program your GPS, if you have one, so you can find the best route to the company.
-Check on parking, if it's an issue.
+Check on parking, if it's likely to be an issue.

 If you have the time, it's a good idea to do a practice run a day or two before the interview.
-That way, you'll be sure about where you going and how long it will take to get there.
-Give yourself a few extra minutes and arrive a little early to the interview.
+That way, you'll be sure about where you are going and how long it will take to get there.
+Give yourself a few extra minutes and arrive a little early for the interview.

 During a job interview, listening is just as important as answering questions.
 If you're not paying attention, you're not going to be able to give a good response.

 It's important to listen to the interviewer, pay attention, and take time, if you need it, to compose an appropriate answer.
 It's also important to discuss your qualifications in a way that will impress the interviewer.

 Also, be ready to engage the interviewer.
 You want there to be a give and take in the conversation, so you're building a relationship with the interviewer rather than just providing rote responses to questions.
 Have questions of your own ready to ask the interviewer.